Archive for June, 2012

 Cheaters Never Win – Peralta Gets Caught Red-Handed

-On Friday, Tampa Bay Rays pitcher Joel Peralta was suspended eight games for 146569409_crop_exactcoming into a game with pine tar on his glove.
+On Friday, Tampa Bay Rays pitcher Joel Peralta was suspended eight games for coming into a game with pine tar on his glove.
 This whole fiasco went down on Tuesday, when the Rays were in D. C. taking on the Washington Nationals.
 Peralta had just entered the game in relief of David Price.
 While throwing warm-up pitches, Nationals manager Davey Johnson approached home plate umpire Tim Tschida, which everyone thought was a bit out of the ordinary.
 After their pow-wow, Tschida headed to the mound and inspected Peralta’s glove.

 Upon finding pine tar, Peralta was immediately ejected from the game; before exiting the ballpark, however, the reliever tipped his cap to the bench of his former team.
 Granted, MLB rules clearly state that pitchers may not apply foreign substances to the ball or have any such substances in their possession, I find myself in agreement with Joe Maddon.
 Knowing full well his pitching habits from when he played for Washington, Peralta’s former teammates made sure to tell Johnson about the likelihood that he would have pine tar on his glove.